Scope and rates

 - Motor cars (excluding commercial vehicles): with certain exceptions businesses cannot recover VAT on the purchase of a motor car (passenger cars).

-- Business entertainment: VAT is not generally recoverable on business entertainment costs; however, 25 percent of the VAT incurred on restaurant costs and 50 percent of the VAT incurred on hotel accommodation costs is recoverable.
+- Business entertainment: VAT is not generally recoverable on business entertainment costs; however, 25 percent of the VAT incurred on restaurant costs and 50 percent (expected to be increased to 75 per cent from 1 January 2014 (a bill has been presented to the Danish Parliament, but it has not yet been adopted) of the VAT incurred on hotel accommodation costs is recoverable.

 - Goods sold under one of the margin schemes for second-hand goods.
 There are a number of schemes which provide for VAT to be accounted for on the goods' sales margin and do not allow VAT recovery on the purchase of those goods.